Pelosi visits Kyiv, meets with Ukraine president | Politics

 Pelosi added: "We are here until victory is won."
 The full Congressional delegation included Democratic Reps.
 Gregory Meeks of New York who chairs the House Foreign Affairs Committee; Adam Schiff, of California who chairs the House Intelligence Committee; Jim McGovern of Massachusetts who chairs the House Rules Committee; Jason Crow of Colorado; Barbara Lee of California; and Bill Keating of Massachusetts.

-"You all are welcome," Zelenskyy told the delegation.
-Pelosi told Zelenskyy: "We believe that we are visiting you to say thank you for your fight for freedom.''
-"We are on a frontier of freedom and your fight is a fight for everyone.
-Our commitment is to be there for you until the fight is done," Pelosi added.
-The visit wasn't previously announced.

-Pelosi said the delegation would continue its trip to southeast Poland and the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
-Poland has received more than 3 million refugees from Ukraine since Russia launched its war on Feb.
-24.
+The delegation continued its trip to southeast Poland, and Pelosi said they would later visit the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
+Poland has received more than 3 million refugees from Ukraine since Russia launched its war on Feb 24.

 "We look forward to thanking our Polish allies for their dedication and humanitarian efforts," she said.